 I think that one of the problems we have in the airline industry is that many of the outsourced providers for ground services, ground handling etc, are not particularly sophisticated operators.
 It is not much about outsourcing or not outsourcing, it is about taking full control of operations and recognising that quality matters.
 And for me, quality is not just a champagne cork, it also enables us to know things like: was the door opened on time, was the information accurate etc. Quality is not a technology issue, it is an organisational issue and it is a cultural issue.
 But the data is all there.
 So that is the problem that has to be solved.

 JR: As the gap between the demand for air travel and available airport capacities tightens, passenger experience is deteriorating and affects both the low-fare and Gold customers equally.
-Have airlines stopped caring much about passengers once their sales are completed?
+Have airlines stopped caring much about passengers once the sale is completed?

 As for flight connectivity, from an operational standpoint, every management team on the planet would much prefer to make all connections at least one and a half hours long, so that if an inbound flight is a little late you are sure you can still go through security, you can still get your bags, you can still catch the flight.
 However, if connection time is widened, airlines lose market shares almost immediately.
 This is because people say ‘I don’t want to spend fourteen and a half hours getting from A to B when there is another flight eleven and a half hours long’.
 As a result, airlines are building connections that are very, very tight.
 Your chances of losing the connection if an aircraft is 10min late is very, very high.
 But the airline won’t be competitive by doing it differently.
 If this is what customers want, airlines are responding to their needs.

-JR: Cheaper fares, more costly, uncomfortable, and anxiety filled journeys, more idle time at chocked airports - is it up to the airlines or passengers to change their behaviour?
+JR: Cheaper fares, more costly, uncomfortable, and anxiety filled journeys, more idle time at choked airports - is it up to the airlines or passengers to change their behaviour?

 AD: The next step should be giving the passenger a choice of flight connection while making them aware about the risk of delays and possible loss of connections.
 I think that ultimately, customers will need to understand that this is mostly about their choices.